AntonovAlexander/catalogue_perf_mechs/README.md

 ### Description

-This repo is a systematized catalogue of performance optimization mechanisms implemented on various levels of computer architecture.
+This repo is a systematized live catalogue of performance optimization mechanisms implemented on various levels of computer architecture.

 Systematization is based on observation that it is possible to formulate generic optimization approaches that are agnostic to:
 * HW/SW implementation (hardware- or software-only, mixed manner),